-- This curriculum intends to provide the opportunities that are essential for the learning and development of all our pupils - We aim to create a learning environment where self-esteem and self-confidence can develop alongside practical skills and where pupils can develop the ability to use and apply their knowledge and skills transferring them into long-term memory - We aim for pupils to leave school with an awareness of themselves, their capabilities and aspirations for their future - Our curriculum follows a clear sequence which is in line with the National Curriculum
+- To provide the opportunities that are essential for the learning and development of all our pupils - To create a learning environment where self-esteem and self-confidence can develop alongside practical skills and knowledge and where pupils can develop the ability to use and apply their knowledge and skills in the next stage of their education and within the wider community - For pupils to leave school with an awareness of themselves, their capabilities and aspirations for their future.

-2. 2.
-Legislation and guidance
+2. Legislation and guidance